Least-Squares Linear Dilation-Erosion Regressor Trained using a Convex-Concave Procedure: Introduction

-Alternatively, Valle recently proposed the reduced dilation-erosion perceptron (r-DEP) using concepts from multi-valued mathematical morphology \cite{valle_reduced_2020}.
-In few words, an r-DEP is obtained by composing an appropriate transformation with the DEP model, i.e., the inputs are transformed before they are fed to the DEP model.
-However, choosing the proper transformation is the most challenging task to design an efficient r-DEP model.
-As a solution, Oliveira and Valle recently proposed the so-called linear dilation-erosion perceptron ($\ell$-DEP) by considering linear mappings instead of arbitrary transformations \cite{oliveira_linear_2021}.
-Interestingly, the linear dilation-erosion perceptron is equivalent to a maxout network investigated by Goodfellow et al \cite{goodfellow_maxout_2013}.
-Also, the $\ell$-DEP is closely related to one of two hybrid morphological neural networks investigated by Hernández et al. for big data classification \cite{Hernandez2020HybridClassification}.
+Alternatively, Valle proposed the reduced dilation-erosion perceptron ($r$-DEP) using concepts from multi-valued mathematical morphology \cite{valle_reduced_2020}.
+In a few words, an $r$-DEP is obtained by composing an appropriate transformation with the DEP model, i.e., the inputs are transformed before they are fed to the DEP model.
+However, choosing the proper transformation is challenging in designing an efficient $r$-DEP model.
+As a solution, Oliveira and Valle proposed the so-called linear dilation-erosion perceptron ($\ell$-DEP) by considering linear mappings instead of arbitrary transformations \cite{oliveira_linear_2021}.
+Interestingly, the linear dilation-erosion perceptron is equivalent to a maxout network with two hidden units \cite{goodfellow_maxout_2013}.
+The $\ell$-DEP model is also closely related to one of two hybrid morphological neural networks investigated by Hernández et al. for big data classification \cite{Hernandez2020HybridClassification}.

 From a mathematical point of view, the $\ell$-DEP yields a continuous piecewise linear function.
 Thus, like many traditional neural networks, they are universal approximators; that is, an $\ell$-DEP model can approximate a continuous function within any desired accuracy in a compact region in a Euclidean space \cite{wang_general_2004}.
+Besides the models mentioned above, the morphological/linear perceptron \cite{sussner_extreme_2020} and the hybrid multilayer morphological network \cite{mondal_morphological_2020} also exhibit universal approximation capability.
+However, all these hybrid morphological networks differ significantly in the training rule.